Logo written stop rape now

 Online trafficking and sexual enslavement of Yazidi women and girls by the Islamic State of Iraq and the Levant (ISIL/ISIS) from 2014 onwards

-ISIS fighters held online sex slave auctions using the Telegraph application to circulate photos of captured Yazidi women and girls, with details of their age, marital status, current location and price.
-Yazidis have called for other social media platforms to be held accountable, including Meta (formerly Facebook), which encompasses Whatsapp, X (formerly twitter) and Youtube (Reuters, 2022).
+ISIS fighters held online sex slave auctions using the Telegram application to circulate photos of captured Yazidi women and girls, with details of their age, marital status, current location and price.
+Yazidis and advocacy groups have called for other social media platforms to be held accountable, including Meta (formerly Facebook), which encompasses Whatsapp, X (formerly twitter) and Youtube (Reuters, 2022).
 OHCHR (2016),

 ICT-facilitated trafficking of Ukrainian refugees for sexual and labour exploitation